Railways Plans To Reconstruct 11 Bridges, Repair 55 Bridges For Smooth Trains Operation - UrduPoint

 Railways Plans To Reconstruct 11 Bridges, Repair 55 Bridges For Smooth Trains Operation

-Pakistan Railways is all set to reconstruct 11 bridges and about to repair another 55 across the country to ensure smooth operation of trains and safety of the passengers

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Jan, 2021 ) :Pakistan Railways is all set to reconstruct 11 bridges and about to repair another 55 across the country to ensure smooth operation of trains and safety of the passengers.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jan, 2021 ) :Pakistan Railways is all set to reconstruct 11 bridges and to repair about another 55 across the country to ensure smooth operation of trains and safety of the passengers.

 Giving details of the project, an official in the Ministry of Railways told APP that the department would reconstruct three bridges in Sukkur division, six in Multan and two in Lahore division.